karlseguin/nabu/readme.md

 ## State
 Nabu is in early development.
 These are the core missing features:

-* Management of sorted indexes (probably requiring a real implementation of a sortable index)
 * Persistence
 * Richer querying (ORs, maybe)